Achieve net-zero carbon emissions by 2030.

 - Offset any remaining emissions we cannot remove from our operations and supply chain, by investing in externally accredited carbon removal projects.

 As part of this decarbonization plan, we will also focus on reducing business travel through new ways of working and creating sustainable supply chains.

 To date, nine KPMG firms are carbon neutral, accounting for 15 percent of our workforce, while net CO2 emissions per FTE have come down by 13 percent between 2016 and 2019.
 This has been achieved by reducing our impact from activities like air travel.
 This year, as a result of the pandemic and our investments in technology, we expect to see further reductions that enable KPMG firms to rebase the level of flights required for client work and for cross-border training, meetings and collaboration.

 Across the world, in 2019, 57 percent of our electricity came from renewable sources and if our progress continues as we expect, we will exceed our 2020 target of 60 percent.
-The move to renewable energy from some of our largest member firms is helping to drive this pace.
+The move to renewable energy from some of KPMG's largest firms is helping to drive this pace.
 Most significantly, during this reporting period (1 January 2019 - 31 December 2019), KPMG in the US has managed to reach 100 percent renewable electricity.

 These achievements were underpinned by improvements in our systems and processes, which have helped improve completeness and accuracy of our climate-related performance and reporting.

 Detailed information on our sources of emissions can be found here (PDF 378 KB).